bibbox/bibbox-documentation/docs/V4-ducumentation.md

 # Requirements

-To install the bibbox locally we recommend
+To install the Bibbox locally we recommend to use Linux or MacOS as operating system.